SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   of :py:data:`coulomb_log` being automatically computed or set to a constant value.
   This can help, for example, to compensate artificially-reduced ion masses.

+.. py:data:: every

+  :default: 1

+  Number of timesteps between each computation of the collisions.
+Use a number higher than 1 only if you know the collision frequency is low with respect to the inverse of the timestep.

 .. py:data:: debug_every

   :default: 0